artsmia/artstories.md/stories/team-effort.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_6004823.jpg)

 With the conversion of many Bamana people to Islam and the influence of Western medicine and judicial practices, there isn’t as much demand for a *boli* as there used to be—except among European and American collectors.
 In fact, quite a few copies were made in the 1970s and ’80s for the art market.
-The MIA wanted to ensure it was getting was the real deal, so it subjected the *boli* to a high-tech exam.
+Mia wanted to ensure it was getting was the real deal, so it subjected the *boli* to a high-tech exam.

 ---